Is Site Audit a Replacement for Semrush or Ahrefs?

 Why Ahrefs over Semrush: Ahrefs has the most comprehensive backlink database in the industry

-Why not Scan: Scan doesn’t analyze backlinks at all.
+Why not Site Audit: Site Audit doesn’t analyze backlinks at all.
 It’s focused on on-site technical SEO

 Use Case 4: Quarterly Technical SEO Health Check